-- Have each artist, scientist, or scholar work with each classroom for a minimum of three sessions over three days.
-One session is 40-60 minutes contact time with a group of students.
+- Have each artist, scientist, or scholar work with each group of students for a minimum of three sessions over three days.
+One session is 40-60 minutes contact time with the students.

 Note: We encourage you to design a residency that provides as in-depth and meaningful a creative learning experience for your students as possible.
 While MCC must set a cap on the grant amounts so we can provide grants to more schools, there is no cap on the length of a residency we will fund.